German court jails Iraqi refugee Ali B. for life on rape and murder charges | DW | 10.07.2019

 Captured after fleeing to Iraq

-Ali B. then fled to his native Iraq with several family members, but was captured by Kurdish authorities and returned to Germany.
+As police investigated, Ali B. fled to his native Iraq with several family members, but was captured by Kurdish authorities and returned to Germany.

 "I can't make this right again," he said.